ByeongSeokAhn/StationMetadata/README.md

 ## Update ##
 [Version 1.0.1]
-- Correction of station information (KS.CGUB)
+- Correction of the location of the station (KS.CGUB)